Types¶

 A special type used with class methods.
 It can be thought of as a generic parameter that matches type of the function’s implicit argument

-was defined in its base class.
-This is becausenew
+childto beChild, even thoughnewwas defined in its base class.
+This is becausenewusesselfas its return type.

 Metaprogramming library¶